ToruNiina/toml11/README.md

     }).unwrap_or(/*default value =*/ 3.14);
 ```

-### finding value from table
+### Finding value from table

 toml11 provides utility function to find a value from `toml::table`.
-Of course, you can do this in your own way with `toml::get` because it just searches `unordered_map` and returns a value if exists.
+Of course, you can do this in your own way with `toml::get` because it just searches an  `unordered_map` and returns a value if it exists.

 ```cpp
 const auto data = toml::parse("example.toml");